samanthaming/samanthaming.com/content/tidbits/20-destructuring-function-arguments.md

 ---
 title: Extract Functions Arguments using Destructure in JavaScript
 description: Destructuring is terrific at extracting value from your arguments.
-So swap out those bracket notation & use the destructuring syntax instead...
+So swap out those bracket notation & use the destructuring syntax instead.
 tags: [javascript, array, es6]
 order: 20
 createdAt: 2018-6-16